celinew1221/clevr-dataset-gen/README.md

-# CLEVR Dataset Generation with "Action Identification"
+# CLEVR Dataset Generation Augmented with Action Identification

 This is the code developed based on the original [CLEVR dataset](http://cs.stanford.edu/people/jcjohns/clevr/) generation code.
 The original non-action-based dataset generation mechanism is as described in the [paper](https://github.com/facebookresearch/clevr-iep).